 |MSRP Price||$1,999.95 (check price)||$3,399.95 (check price)|

-At this point, we have only handled the Z7 in person, since the Z6 has yet to ship.
-However, even based upon specifications alone, it’s still possible to draw conclusions about who each camera is aimed for.
+Now that we have used both the Nikon Z6 and Z7 extensively for real-world shooting, it is clear that there are some major differences between the two cameras that photographers need to know about.
+First, however, let’s just look at the specifications alone.
 As you can see, the Z7 is ahead in some areas, but the Z6 isn’t a slouch by any means.
 In fact, for many of the most important specifications, the two cameras are identical.

 The more minor changes between the Z6 and Z7 are also interesting, such as battery life and ISO range.
-Personally, as a landscape photographer, I love the base ISO 64 that Nikon is starting to use in its high-resolution cameras, and I find that an important positive of the Z7.
-That said, it is only 2/3 stop difference, and it has no benefit unless you are shooting (likely from a tripod) at ISO 64 – so it’s not like the Z6 is bad in this regard.
+Personally, as a landscape photographer, I love the base ISO 64 that Nikon is starting to use in its high-resolution cameras, and I find that to be an important positive of the Z7.
+That said, it is only 2/3 stop difference, and it has no benefit unless you are shooting at ISO 64, most likely from a tripod – so it’s not like the Z6 is bad in this regard.
+And although battery life technically leans in the Z7’s favor (330 versus 310 shots), that difference is invisible in practice.

 Which Camera Should You Get?

 This is not the only time Nikon has ever released two versions of a camera with the same body but different internal components.
-Think the D800 vs D800e and the D810 vs D810A.
-However, the identical Z6 and Z7 bodies is arguably the most significant, since the two cameras have completely different sensors and are targeted at separate audiences.
+For example, we’ve already had the D800 vs D800e and the D810 vs D810A.
+However, the Z6 and Z7 have more differences than either of these cases, with a $1400 difference in price and very different target audiences.

 So, whether your next Nikon camera is going to be the Z6, Z7, or a DSLR instead (which is likely to go down in price now, especially used), there is no bad answer.
-It will take some head-to-head testing before we know for sure, but the new Z-mount cameras have the potential to be very impressive cameras indeed.
+Now that we have done extensive head-to-head testing, it is clear that Nikon has two serious winners on its hands.